 - Workflow frameworks used?: Did authors use any workflow framework which can automate and customize experiments?

 - Archived (provide DOI or stable reference)?: Are your artifacts archived with a DOI or stable reference (relevant only when applying for an “Artifacts Available” badge)?
 We encourage authors to use Zenodo, which is a publicly-funded long-term storage platform that also assigns a DOI for your artifact.
 Other valid hosting options include institutional repositories and third-party digital repositories (e.g., FigShare, Dryad, Software Heritage, GitHub, or GitLab—not personal web pages).
-For repositories that can evolve over time (e.g., GitHub), a stable reference to the evaluated version (e.g., a commit hash) is required.
+For repositories that can evolve over time (e.g., GitHub), a stable reference to the evaluated version (e.g., a URL pointing to a commit hash or tag) is required.
+Note that the stable reference provided at submission time is for the purpose of Artifact Evaluation.
+Since the artifact can potentially evolve during the evaluation to address feedback from the reviewers, another (potentially different) stable reference will be later collected for the final version of the artifact.

 How to access